tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'Category of concepts forming the Needs layer of the fittness for use framework.'
+'Category of concepts forming the Needs layer of the fitness for use framework.'

 ********************